-You are covered by Original Medicare and your UC Medicare PPO or UC High Option Supplement to Medicare plan for your health care coverage, and you get your Medicare prescription drug coverage through our plan, Navitus MedicareRx.
+You are covered by Original Medicare and your UC Medicare PPO Supplement to Medicare plan for your health care coverage, and you get your Medicare prescription drug coverage through our plan, Navitus MedicareRx.
 However, cost sharing and provider access in this plan differ from Original Medicare.